 What is The Meaning of The Throne Carved with Bulls?

 The King sits on a black throne decorated with symbols of bulls; his left foot rests on the skull of a bull.
-As Waite notes, “The bull’s head should be noted as a recurrent symbol on the throne.”
+As A.E.
+Waite notes, “The bull’s head should be noted as a recurrent symbol on the throne.”

 The bull is a symbol of sacrifice and transformation in ancient Egyptian and Christian iconography.
 It is also a symbol of the astrological earth sign, Taurus which is represented by the glyph of a bull.